Preheat oven to 220°C. Cover an oven tray with a sheet of baking paper or spray well with non stick baking spray.

 · 3 tablespoons chopped parsley or fresh herbs

-· To make a cinnamon pinwheel scone, mix 2 teaspoons cinnamon with 3/4 cup caster sugar.
+· To make a cinnamon pinwheel scone, mix 2 teaspoons cinnamon with 3/4 cup Chelsea Caster Sugar.
 Lay the dough mixture out flat on a well floured bench.
 Pat out to be a rectangle approximately 30 x 20 cm.
 Sprinkle the cinnamon mixture over the surface.
 Roll up from the long side into a sausage shape then cut into slices.
 Lay the slices on a prepared tray so they just touch each other, cook and cool as above.
 The lovely sticky cinnamon filling can be quite hot so remember to cool them down before biting in.